mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 # Why is this hard?

 Programmers tend to overestimate the quality of the code they write.
-If a programmer sends you a changelist that they think is awesome, and you write them back with list of reasons why it's not, that's a sensitive message to get across.
+If a programmer sends you a changelist that they think is awesome, and you write them back with a list of reasons why it's not, that's a sensitive message to get across.

 >That's one reason I don't miss IT, because programmers are very unlikable people...
 In aviation, for example, people who greatly overestimate their level of skill are all dead.<br><br>Philip Greenspun, co-founder of ArsDigita, excerpted from [*Founders at Work*](http://amzn.to/2wzrjpa).